(Sneak Peek Sub Chapter) : Dealing with Hunger

 One clear conviction This Author (AW) has had throughout years of (CKD+IF) ~ is that ultra-processed foods (biscuits, snacks, crackers, packaged novelties), in high amounts are destined to be “ultra” indulgent to compel overeating.

 These, technically speaking- are somewhat appropriate if one aims to be on a indulgent caloric surplus, for days on end.
-Presuming of course – that readers are willing to take ownership on whatever happens afterwards.
+Presuming of course – readers are willing to take ownership whatever happens afterwards.

 Processed foods are “processed” to be indulgent in every inconceivable ways.
 High fats (+) high carbohydrates (+) processed additives.
 At least from This Author (AW) own awareness and experience, self-prepared foods, even if at times made and prepared to taste , or to reach the same hedonic “impact” on both reward and satiety as the processed equivalent of such a “meal” including overall calories – appear to be more satiety inducing, than their ultra-processed variants.